ethereum/portal-network-specs/README.md

 ## Architecture

-The Portal Network is built upon on the [Discover V5 protocol](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) and operates over the UDP transport.
+The Portal Network is built upon the [Discover V5 protocol](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) and operates over the UDP transport.

 The Discovery v5 protocol allows building custom sub-protocols via the use of the built in TALKREQ and TALKRESP message.